snailbrainx/aiworld/README.md

 - AI Dungeon Master (for any time period).
 - Local LLM - (just need to test how well they can handle outputting the json)
 - Move Long distances - sets a path and misses turns (to save costs) but actually takes that path (updates position every round of turns but doens't trigger the llm) and only if interupted will the llm be triggered (maybe if crosses path with another bot, or player)
+- Replace distance / range in json with photo - put in Robot.
 - End Goal - Unreal 5 AI driven World that you can enter for fun..
 Westworld.
 - Todo = Checkout if anyone else is doing something similar - though this is mostly for fun and a learning experience.